Buyer’s Guide to Force Plates

 Vald Health image

-ForceDecks Norms (normative data) intergrated into VALD Hub.
+ForceDecks Norms (normative data) integrated into VALD Hub.

 Where are you going to use your force plates?

-All ForceDecks models are technically portable, but FDLites (9kg / 20 lb per plate) and FDMini’s (5kg / 11 lb per plate) in particular have been designed for professionals who need to travel with their force plates.
+All ForceDecks models are technically portable, but ForceDecks Lite (9kg/20lb per plate) and ForceDecks Mini (5kg/11lb per plate), in particular, have been designed for professionals who need to travel with their force plates.

-This is enabled not only through their weight and size, but also their onboard batteries and wireless Bluetooth connectivity, plus their specifically-designed travel cases to protect them in transit.
-ForceDecks Lite and ForceDecks Mini have been designed to adhere to most airlines’ baggage weight limits, allowing them to fly as checked luggage.
+This is enabled not only through their weight and size but also their onboard batteries and wireless Bluetooth connectivity, plus their specifically designed travel cases to protect them in transit.
+ForceDecks Lite and ForceDecks Mini have been manufactured to adhere to most airlines’ baggage weight limits, allowing them to fly as checked luggage.

 Specification (per plate)ForceDecks MiniForceDecks LiteForceDecks Max